Persik Kediri: Crest

 The Persik Kediri logo is in the shape of a pentagon with red and black background colors.
 Inside the pentagon there are two yellow gates.
 This symbolizes the glory of Kediri Kingdom in the past.
-It was explained that the Kediri kingdom was very broad and rich, at that time in the world the richest countries apart from China sequentially were; Abbasid caliphate which ruled over Arab, Panjalu which controlled the eastern part of the archipelago and Srivijaya which controlled the western part of the archipelago.
+It was explained that the Kediri kingdom was very broad and rich, at that time in the world the richest countries apart from China sequentially were; Abbasid caliphate which ruled over Arab, Kediri which controlled the eastern part of the archipelago and Srivijaya Empire which controlled the western part of the archipelago.
 Between the two gates in the logo there is a flower symbol taken from the PSSI logo, indicating that Persik Kediri is a member of the Indonesian Football Association.
-Above the image of the gate is the inscription PERSIK, as the name of the team and the inscription KEDIRI below the image of the gate, indicating the city of origin of this club.
-This peach logo is the fruit of a design by a Kediri artist named Harsono.
+Above the gate image there is the word Persik written as the team name and below the gate image there is the word Kediri written, indicating the city of origin of this club.
+This logo is the result of a design by a Kediri artist, named Harsono.
 He is also known as a teacher in this town.
-The peach logo is used until now and has not changed.

-The nickname of the White Tiger that is pinned refers to the symbol of the Kediri city government.
-The White Tiger is believed to be the incarnation of King Jayabaya, which until now has become a symbol of the fame of the Land of Kediri.
-Jayabaya was the fifth king of the Kediri Kingdoms well as the most influential king in Javanese civilization.
+The two stars above it represent the two championship titles in the Indonesian League.
+The nickname of the White Tigers that is pinned refers to the symbol of the Kediri city government.
+The White Tiger is believed to be the incarnation of King Jayabaya, which until now has become a symbol of the fame of the land of Kediri.
+Jayabaya was the fourth king of the Kediri Kingdoms well as the most influential king in Javanese civilization.